alarmxcore/bitcore-lib-alarmx/docs/govobject/govobject.md

 ####  `fromObject`
 Allow to create a govObj from a json or stringifiedJSON obj
 ####  `fromString`
-Allow to create a govObj from a hex string
+Allow to create a govObj from an hex string
 ####  `checkedSerialize`
-Return a hex string that can be used in dashd CLI
+Return an hexa string that can be used in alarmxd CLI
 ####  `serialize`
-Return a hex string
+Return an hexa string
 ####  `inspect`
 Returns a representation of the object
 ####  `toBuffer`